 We seek to generate stable, high-quality revenue growth, and we believe that our shareholders value such revenue growth.
 Our innovative business model incorporates balanced growth initiatives and a diversity of businesses, including operations that are countercyclical, which we believe ultimately produces less volatile revenues.
 We believe that the VARGR performance metric aligns directly with our objective of achieving revenue growth while simultaneously limiting volatility in order to promote consistent, high-quality revenue growth over time.
 And, as described in more detail below, we evaluate this metric against the members of a relevant peer group.
-An explanation of the VARGR metric (which, as described under "Refinement of the PRSU Program" below, was refined for PRSU awards granted in 2017 in respect of 2016 compensation) is set forth below.
+An explanation of the VARGR metric is set forth below.

 - Step 1: We establish the annual operating revenue growth rate for each of our two primary revenue-generating businesses (i.e., Financial Advisory and Asset Management) for each year within the three-year performance period.
 We adjust this growth rate for debt valuation adjustment, and for certain acquisitions that may have occurred during the period, in each case, if applicable, as these items can substantially affect reported revenues and can reduce comparability among us and our peers.
 We then combine each of these operating revenue growth rates into a single compound operating revenue growth rate for each business for the entire performance period. - Step 2: We divide the compound operating revenue growth rates established in Step 1 by the historical volatility of the applicable business' compound operating revenue growth rate (i.e., the standard deviation in the applicable business' compound operating revenue growth rate over the applicable preceding ten-year periods, including the last year of the performance period).
 This normalizes the compound operating revenue growth rate and reduces the disproportionate impact of any nonrecurring events that may have occurred in a given year.
 Ultimately, this enhances compound operating revenue growth rate comparability among us and our peers.
 The value we obtain is the applicable business' VARGR. - Step 3: We determine our peers' VARGRs, in each case using the most appropriate revenue statistic and applying Steps 1-2 above.
-The peer group for PRSUs granted in 2017 in connection with 2016 compensation is: (i) for purposes of our Asset Management business' revenue, Aberdeen, AllianceBernstein, BlackRock, Franklin Resources, Invesco, Legg Mason, Schroders and T. Rowe Price, and (ii) for purposes of our Financial Advisory business' revenue, Bank of America Merrill Lynch, Citigroup, Credit Suisse, Evercore, Goldman Sachs, JP Morgan, Morgan Stanley and UBS (in each case considering only the financial advisory revenue of the applicable Financial Advisory peer).
-We selected this aggregate peer group, which is different than the peer group used for comparative compensation analyses described under "2016 Compensation for Each of Our NEOs" below, because we feel that this aggregate peer group more accurately reflects the companies with which we actively compete in the financial services industry (without regard to their relative size, which may be relevant to compensation, but not relevant to their indicative growth rates).

-Step 4: Using the table below, we determine the VARGR score for each of our businesses based on its VARGR ranking relative to the VARGRs of its peers.
+The peer group for PRPUs granted in 2019 in connection with 2018 compensation is: (i) for purposes of our Asset Management business' revenue, AllianceBernstein, Artisan Partners, BlackRock, Franklin Resources, Invesco, Legg Mason, Schroders and T. Rowe Price, and (ii) for purposes of our Financial Advisory business' revenue, Bank of America Merrill Lynch, Citigroup, Credit Suisse, Evercore, Goldman Sachs, JP Morgan, Morgan Stanley and UBS (in each case considering only the financial advisory revenue of the applicable Financial Advisory peer).
+We selected this aggregate peer group, which is different than the peer group used for comparative compensation analyses described under "2018 Compensation for Each of Our NEOs" below, because we feel that this aggregate peer group more accurately reflects the companies with which we actively compete in the financial services industry (without regard to their relative size, which may be relevant to compensation, but not relevant to their indicative growth rates). - Step 4: Using the table below, we determine the VARGR score for each of our businesses based on its VARGR ranking relative to the VARGRs of its peers.
 We then determine our consolidated VARGR score by combining the VARGR scores of our businesses, weighting them for this purpose in proportion to their relative contribution to our consolidated operating revenue during the relevant period (for this purpose, the operating revenue of our corporate segment is not considered).